Livingston County Bankruptcy Attorney

 Representing Clients in Monroe County

 Are you facing debt-related lawsuits?
 Are your wages being garnished?
 Have restraints been put on your bank accounts?
 Stop foreclosure proceedings and stop creditor harassment.
 Contact the Duke Law Firm, P.C.
 As a personal bankruptcy lawyer, we can lead you through the legal terminology and daunting details of the New York bankruptcy process.
-We represent clients in Livingston, Monroe, Wyoming, Steuben, Ontario, Genesee and Orleans Counties.
+We represent clients in Livingston, Monroe, Wyoming, Steuben, Ontario, Wayne, Genesee and Orleans Counties.

 Once you file your bankruptcy petition with the court, an automatic stay takes effect.
 This means that: